-Current ICT Initiatives and projects
+Current ICT Initiatives and projects - Republic of South Africa

 National Broadband Policy Review Process

 The aim of the National Broadband Policy is to ensure 100% broadband coverage for all households by 2020.
 In this regard, the imperative is to harness public and private sector investments to enable access, affordability and coverage.
 While the private sector will invest in ICT infrastructure for urban and corporate networks, government will co-invest for township and rural access as well as for e-government, school and health connectivity.
-The Department of Communications is finalizing the review of the National Broadband Policy and a Strategy for implementation for South Africa.
+The Department of Communications is finalising the review of the National Broadband Policy and a Strategy for implementation for South Africa.
 The policy has the following objectives:

 - To ensure universal access and access to reliable, affordable and secure broadband services by all, prioritising rural and under-services areas.